ryncrdl/nayr0531/README.md

 # Ryan Cordial
 #### College Student that currently learning web development
-I am a college student currently studying at Colegio De Montalban who is already in the 3rd College and still studying to graduate and also I live in the Philippines, I really passionate about programming and creating different types of websites.
+I'm currently studying at Colegio De Montalban who is already in the 3rd College and still studying to graduate and also I live in the Philippines, I really passionate about programming and creating different types of websites.

 Skills: HTML / CSS / SCSS / JAVASCRIPT